bbatton/Basic_Epoch_Build/README.md

 # Updating To New Release

-1. Updating is made pretty easy with these builds all you have to do is read the change log for each release so see what has been updated and then drag and drop those new files or folders into your install.
+1. Updating is made pretty easy with these builds all you have to do is read the change log for each release so see what has been updated and then drag and drop those new files or folders into your install after you have deleted the old file that has changed.

 1. It is not suggested that you just copy over the entire new release and let it overwrite your old release files as that will make you have to go through this read me all over again configuring all the addons.
 So it is best to only overwrite what has changed for the newer releases.